Someone recently sent me this comment;

-In Southern California where I grew up, when a baby is born they give it a bottle and a subscription to the local MLS service.
-For as long as I could remember it was a simple concept, all you had to do was buy a house and it went up in value.
+In Southern California, when a baby is born they give it a bottle and a subscription to the local MLS service.
+That’s where I grew up and for as long as I could remember, buying real estate was a simple concept.

-By 2005, you literally could not turn around without someone you know buying a new house.
-I went to cocktail parties where people would talk about the five or six properties that they were in the process of flipping.
+By 2005, you literally could not turn around without someone you knew buying a new house.
+We went to cocktail parties where people would talk about the five or six properties that they were in the process of flipping.

 The pressure to buy a house was incredible and having a decent slug of cash in the bank I was tempted.
-My wife wanted a place of our own to raise a family, my friends homes were increasing in value by 3% to 5% monthly, and everybody was getting rich in the real estate market.
-I decided to do it.
+My wife wanted a place of our own to raise a family, my friend’s homes were increasing in value 3% to 5% monthly, and everybody was getting rich in the real estate market.

-I checked the interest rates and talked to my friend who owned a mortgage broker and was assured that I would have no problem qualifying for the house of my dreams.
+I checked interest rates and talked to my friend who was a mortgage broker.
+He assured that I would have no problem qualifying for the house of my dreams.

 I pulled the car over and grabbed one of the spec sheets hanging from the yard sign.
-It was a 40 year-old house with five bedrooms, 2500 hundred square feet, in a decent but not particularly remarkable neighborhood.
+It was a 40-year-old house with five bedrooms, 2500 hundred square feet, in a decent but not particularly remarkable neighborhood.
 The listing price was $1,495,000!

-The next year was even harder to stand by and watch as price went to never before imagined heights, but in the end my discipline in not chasing kept me from a financial catastrophe that so many others did not avoid.
-I am still renting.
+The next year was even harder to stand by and watch as prices went to never before imagined heights, but in the end my discipline in not chasing kept me from a financial catastrophe that so many others did not avoid.

 5. “The Perfect Exit”

 I could no longer deal with employees, customers, and sixteen hour, six-day weeks.
 More than that I had long ago realized that there was nothing even remotely related to my business that I was passionate about.

-My wife and I were talking about having kids, a thought which terrified me, not because of my long ago discarded “no kid policy”, but because it left me with two equally scary choices.
+My wife and I were talking about having kids, a thought which terrified me – not because of my long ago discarded “no kid policy’- but because it left me with two equally scary choices.

 Unannounced, an inspector from the Southern California Air Quality Management District walked into my office.
 He informed me that some of the air quality readings in the area showed high levels of metallic substances.

 As I walked him through our warehouse showing him all the furniture, art, and accessories, he kept asking increasingly more annoying questions.
 Did we use any metallic substances?
 Did we have any open flames?
 Was there any high-powered industrial machinery in use?

-“Jesus fucking Christ, we store furniture, and art, and accessories you idiot, how many times do I have to say it”, I said to myself.
+“Jesus fucking Christ, we store furniture, and art, and accessories you idiot, how many times do I have to say it?”
+I said to myself.

 Life happens in real-time and I have always approached it with that trader’s spirit, even if I wasn’t consciously aware of it at all times.
 I’ve had some good outcomes and some bad ones.
-These were five of the good ones.